amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Output
 ======

-Output data from Amanzi is currently organized into four specific groups: `"Observations`", `"Visualization Data`", `"Checkpoint Data`" `"Diagnostic Output`" and `"Log Data`".
+Output data from Amanzi is currently organized into four specific groups: `"Observation Data`", `"Visualization Data`", `"Checkpoint Data`" `"Diagnostic Output`" and `"Log Data`".
 Each of these is controlled in different ways, reflecting their intended use.

 * `"Checkpoint Data`" is intended to represent all that is necesary to repeat or continue an Amanzi run.
 The specific data contained in a Checkpoint Data dump is specific to the algorithm optoins and mesh framework selected.
 Checkpoint Data is special in that no interpolation is perfomed prior to writing the data files; the raw binary state is necessary.
 As a result, the user is allowed to only write Checkpoint Data at the discrete intervals of the simulation.